A Guide for Instructors and Academic Chairs

 Additionally, after you’ve established your hopes for the service learning course, encourage students to not only set goals but communicate them.
 Get students thinking about the part they want to play in their communities and the actions required to achieve their goals.

 Students should be evaluated based on their learning process, not just completing the required service hours.
 There are many ways to evaluate the learning of students.
 Communicate with supervisors at host organizations to get them acquainted with your rubric.
 Supervisors working with students should be encouraged to check-in with students regularly, assess progress, and record their observations.
 Use intended outcomes to guide you when creating your evaluation methods, and prepare a schedule for regular check-ins with your students.

 Include opportunities for reflection

-Reflection is a useful way to assess the growth and learning of each student.
+Reflection is one of the key service learning principles, and is a useful way to assess the growth and learning of each student.
 It will help students to understand how their efforts contributed to the needs of their community while giving them a chance to voice their own perceived growth.
-It’s a good idea for students to keep a record or journal of their service throughout, to aid reflection at the end of the experience.
+It’s best practice for students to keep a record or journal of their service throughout, to aid reflection at the end of the experience.

 Consider the different learning types of your students and allow for variation in reflection methods.
 Here are some examples of different (and creative) methods of reflection:

 - Collaborative mural